medaminedev66/countries-of-the-world/README.md

 # Countries of all the World

-This React capstone project (Countries of all the World) is about building a mobile web application to check a list of metrics (Countries) I created making use of React and Redux.
+This React capstone project is about building a mobile web application to check a list of metrics using React and Redux.
+I selected an API that provides numeric data about countries then I built the webapp around it.
+The webapp has several pages:
+- Home page with a list of countries that could be filtered by some parameters(Region, population...) and a random country at the top.
+- The detail page for the country details; in the screenshot, the detail page for the Cook Islands country with its information(Capital,  Population, Currency, Region...).

 <img src="./screenshots/home.PNG" alt="drawing" width="360px"/>  <img src="./screenshots/detail.PNG" alt="drawing" width="359px"/>